 Your body needs the right amount of blood flow to keep your heart pumping, your legs moving and your brain functioning.
 Blood

-circulation, the movement of blood throughout the body, is clearly crucial to your existence, and poor leg circulation can cause many problems for individuals.
+circulation, the movement of blood throughout the body, is clearly crucial to your existence, and poor leg circulation can cause many problems

 A common cause of poor leg circulation – restricted blood flow to your legs – is peripheral vascular disease, or PVD.
 This term refers to disorders involving blood vessels outside, or on the periphery, of the heart.
 PVD can involve peripheral arteries (blood vessels that carry blood away from the heart) or peripheral veins (blood vessels that carry blood toward the heart).

 When PVD involves the arteries, it is known as peripheral artery disease, or PAD.
 A fatty substance called plaque builds up and hardens on the walls of the peripheral arteries, making it difficult for blood to properly flow through.
 The plaque takes years to build up, which is why older adults are more at risk.

 In addition, the following behaviors or conditions can also contribute to leg circulation problems:

 - Improper diet

 - High blood pressure

 - Long periods of sitting in a cramped and immobile position (Economy Class Syndrome)

 If you have poor leg circulation, symptoms usually develop gradually.